tuxx/findex-gui/README.md

   - Bootstrap 3.1.1 file browser.

 ## Status
-Still in development, don't bother trying to get it to run.
+Still in development, don't bother trying to get this to run.

 **Backend**